cpicanco/free-pascal-prototypes/README.md

 S' -> R'
 ```

+### control_a_moving_ball

+Ilustrates how to move a ball on screen using TShape and a TTimer.
+Also ilustrates how to control the direction of the ball using keyboard and mouse.
+Also ilustrates simple colision algorithm, the ball will

 ### pilot_project

 Ilustrates how to track mouse and keyboard events with TForm and TGraphicalControl classes.
 Ilustrates how to make a cummulative record with thoses events.
 Uses units like: TabDelimitedReport, Timestamps and ExtCtrl.Stimulus.